fdrx/fdrx.github.com/about.md

 </p>

 <p>
-    Between 2009 and 2013 I became passionate about puerh and wanted to taste all the different puerh terroirs and learn about them, so I started to sample all the tea I could and made maps and lists of puerh areas on <a href="https://www.teachat.com/viewtopic.php?t=17948" target="_blank" rel="noopener noreferrer nofollow">TeaChat</a>.
+    Between 2009 and 2013 I became passionate about puerh and wanted to taste all the puerh terroirs and learn about them, so I started to sample all the tea I could and made maps and lists of puerh areas on <a href="https://www.teachat.com/viewtopic.php?t=17948" target="_blank" rel="noopener noreferrer nofollow">TeaChat</a>.
 </p>

 <!-- SAMPLING PUERH -->